Tennessee statehouse expels Democrat for gun control protest

 - Published

-A Democratic legislator has been expelled from the Tennessee statehouse for joining a gun control protest that brought legislative proceedings to a halt there last week.
+The Tennessee statehouse has expelled a Democratic legislator who joined a gun control protest that halted legislative proceedings last week.

 The House of Representatives voted 72-25 to expel Justin Jones, 27, who led demonstrators in chants from the floor.

-He was joined by two other Democratic lawmakers, Justin Pearson and Gloria Johnson, who also face expulsion.
+He was joined in the protest by two other Democratic lawmakers, Justin Pearson and Gloria Johnson, who also faced expulsion votes.

 Hundreds of protesters have flooded the State Capitol since a school shooting.